Are you looking for SEO marketing strategies to generate more sales but you’re not sure if it works?

 Our goal is to help our clients grow their business.

 Here is our list of the top cover-up reasons why SEO marketing may not be right for you.

 However, if you wish to stay on top in Google search results to show that you are an authority in your chosen online niche, it will be a different purpose.

 Let’s dive in.

 SEO marketing is all about bringing targeted traffic to your website.
 More traffic, more sales.

 However, an exception can be given to companies who sell high-ticket products/services.
 For example, a renovation contractor or roofing contractor making a minimum of 5 or 6 figures on each deal.
-10 monthly searches is a good number because if they can get 1 or 2 leads, they can potentially bring in 5-6 figures of revenue which more than covers the SEO cost.
+Base on keyword analysis, 10 monthly searches is a good number because if they can get 1 or 2 leads, they can potentially bring in 5-6 figures of revenue which more than covers the SEO cost.

 We often measure the ROI of SEO campaigns based on LCT value and not profit per transaction.